peteradye/project-Ellen_Bennett/README.md

 This is a guide on running the notebook.
 Certain subsections take up to 30 minutes to run, so it is **NOT** advised to run the entire notebook.

-Sections 1 to 4 feature a function that demonstrates the simulation method to the user.
+Sections 1 to 4 each feature a function that demonstrates the simulation method to the user.
 These have relatively very short running times and are recommended to use.
 The titles of the subsections containing these functions are:

 - **1.1.
 Archimedes' Method - Illustrating the Approximation Method Using a Manipulate Function**
 - **2.2.
 Quadrant Method - Demonstrate the Method Using a Manipulate Function**